 [ download publication ]

-On May 13, 2015, the U.S. Senate Judiciary Committee convened a In truth, many misdemeanor courts across the country simply fail to provide any lawyers at all, despite the constitutional imperative to do so.
+On May 13, 2015, the U.S. Senate Judiciary Committee convened a first-ever hearing on the failure of state, county, and local courts to appoint lawyers to the indigent accused, as is their Constitutional duty.
+In truth, many misdemeanor courts across the country simply fail to provide any lawyers at all, despite the constitutional imperative to do so.
 A poor person charged with crime who tries to invoke his constitutional right to counsel in a misdemeanor case often faces hurdles beginning the moment he encounters a court officer.
 To bolster the public record of this widespread problem, the 6AC produced and submitted as testimony to the Committee its issue paper: Actual Denial of Counsel in Misdemeanor Courts.
 In it we explain how our misdemeanor courts are filled with uncounselled defendants, the prevalence of the problem, and a diagnostic of why this problem exists.

 Early Appointment of Counsel: The Law, Implementation, and Benefits